It’s hard to turn on your TV anymore without seeing an ad for one of the commercial DNA testing services.

 But truth be told, there are very real and serious risks involved with allowing any commercial company to store your genetic information in their database.

-If you haven’t read those posts already I recommend that you take a few minutes to do so.
+If you haven’t already read a few of the resources returned in that search I recommend that you take a few minutes to do so.
 If you do you’ll understand why using a commercial DNA testing service isn’t such a great idea.

 But if you’ve already had your DNA tested by one of the “Big Three” testing services, you can opt to delete your genetic information from their database – and I strongly recommend that you do so!